 Nelson, Shelby Mosher, Allie Nunweiler and Dani White --

-performed a piece entitled "Stirrings of Consciousness," which was
+performed a piece entitled "Stirrings of Consciousness,"

 Senior Desirae House received the 2013 Hall of